-- Courses being transferred are obtained at a regionally accredited institution. - Courses being transferred are at the graduate level. - They are determined by the program dean to have met course competencies of similar courses required for graduation from NUNM's program.

-- They must have been awarded a grade of B- or higher.
-A pass (P) grade or similar grading methods are not acceptable. - They must be no older than seven years old at the time of admission into the program.
-(Exceptions, for a course to be transferred, may be granted in cases where the individual has been working in the field related to the course content since the time they took the course.
-The program dean will make this determination.) - Students must complete an NUNM Transfer of Credit Agreement upon admission to the university.
-Transfer credits will not be considered after matriculation. - Contact the Office of Admissions for information on transfer courses from international institutions, as these require additional documentation.
+- · Courses being transferred are obtained at an institutionally accredited institution. - · Courses being transferred are at the graduate level. - · Courses being transferred are determined by the school dean to have met course competencies of similar courses required for graduation from NUNM's program. - · Courses being transferred must have been awarded a grade of B- or higher.
+A pass (P) grade or similar grading methods are not acceptable unless there is supporting documentation from the institution showing a pass (P) grade equals a B- or higher. - · Students must complete an NUNM Transfer of Credit Agreement upon admission to the university.
+Transfer credits will not be considered after matriculation. - · Contact the Office of Admissions for information on transfer courses from international institutions as these require additional documentation.